Testing and deploying ACFP - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 2. Implement the application integration SDKs

 Integrate the AWS WAF JavaScript SDK into your browser's account registration and account creation paths.
 AWS WAF also provides mobile SDKs to integrate iOS and Android devices.
-For more information about the integration SDKs, see AWS WAF client application integration.
-For information about this recommendation, see Why you should use the application integration SDKs with ACFP.
+For more information about the integration SDKs, see Client application integrations in AWS WAF.
+For information about this recommendation, see Using application integration SDKs with ACFP.

 Note